caisy-io/starter-template-svelte-simple-blog/README.md

 - tailwindcss for styling
 - @caisy/rich-text-svelte-renderer to render the caisy richtexts in svelte
 - graphql and graphql-request to fetch data from caisy
-- codegen to genereate typescript types
+- codegen to genereate typescript types and the sdk form the queries

 #### Codegen